 The Village of Caballo is the gateway to Caballo Lake and Percha Dam State Parks.
 The town and the lake are both named after the mountains and the mountains were named for the herds of wild horses found to be descendants of the horses brought here in the late 1500s.
 Sierra de los Caballos literally means “Sawtooth-Ridged Mountain Of The Horses.”

 The original community of Caballo, dating back to 1908, is under water.
 In 1938, when the lake behind Caballo Dam began to fill, it covered the homes of settlers.
 These families moved their homes to the foothills on the west side of the Rio Grande, where they continued to raise livestock.

 At 18 miles long, this is the second largest body of water in New Mexico.
 Caballo Lake State Park offers family-oriented and mostly handicap-accessible services, picnicking, nature trails, swimming, boating.
-Year-round fishing is popular with people who like to fish active rivers and the park is home to southern New Mexico’s windsurfing enthusiasts (April through October particularly, near the dam).
+Year-round fishing is popular with people who like to fish active rivers, and the park draws southern New Mexico’s windsurfing enthusiasts (April through October particularly, near the dam).

 Four-wheeling in the Caballo Mountains

 The Caballo Mountains provide fantastic opportunity for 4×4 recreation.
 Stop by the Visitor Center to pick up a map of assigned trails.